ObieBent/okd-upi-install/README.md

 ## Access the OpenShift Console
 1. Wait for the 'console' Cluster Operator to become available
+> There will a redeployment of the following cluster operators kube-apiserver & openshift-apiserver

 ```sh
 oc get clusteroperators
 ```